SeleniumHQ/seleniumhq.github.io/site_source_files/content/blog/2020/selenium-4-alpha-6-is-out.md

 +++
-Description = "<p>We are very pleased to announce the release of Selenium 3.0.
-If you’ve been waiting for a stable release since 2.53.1, now’s your chance to update.
-And if you do, here is what you’ll find: As we’ve said before, for users of the WebDriver APIs this is a drop-in replacement.
-You’ll find that modern browsers, […]</p>"
-Title = "Selenium 4.0 Alpha 6 is out!"
+Description = "We are very pleased to announce the release of Selenium 4.0 Alpha 6" Title = "Selenium 4.0 Alpha 6 is out!"
 Date = 2020-06-01
 Author = "diemol"